oughtinc/primer/chapters/deduction/chain-of-thought.md

 ---
-description: Let's think step by step.
+description: Let’s think step by step.
 ---

 # Chain of Thought

-The idea behind chain-of-thought is trivially simple: Instead of directly asking the model to generate an answer, we add a prefix like "Let's think step by step.".
+The idea behind chain-of-thought is trivially simple: Instead of directly asking the model to generate an answer, we add a prefix like “Let’s think step by step.”.

 ## Step-by-step answers

-Let's start with the question-answerer and add a parameter to the prompt so that we can see the effect of different prefixes:
+Let’s start with the question-answerer and add a parameter to the prompt so that we can see the effect of different prefixes:

 {% code title="chain_of_thought.py" overflow="wrap" %}
 ```python